ykotturi/CSCW-2019-Workshop/README.md

 - **Notification:** October 4, 2019
 - **Workshop:** Saturday, November 9, 2019

 We invite a diversity of stakeholders, including researchers studying these topics, grassroots organizers who can represent and voice the concerns of their respective worker communities, and designers of on-demand work platforms to apply to this workshop.
-Potential participants are asked to submit 2-4 page position papers that articulates their positionality, describes their research area, and comments on how they find themselves in solidarity (or not) with others doing work in this area.
+Potential participants are asked to submit 2-4 page position papers that describe their research, opinion, positionality, and/or practice in the workshop area.
 Potential topics include (but are not limited to):

-- How/Whether ridesharing drivers connect with peers locally
+- How/Whether on-demand workers connect with peers locally
-- How/Whether crowd workers organize collectively locally
+- How/Whether on-demand workers organize collectively locally
+- How on-demand workers connect with local stakeholders (e.g. customers)
 - Role of co-working spaces in freelance work
 - Work practices of on-demand workers in traditional organizations
+- Perspectives of what is considered "places of work" in on-demand work

 **Selection and Attendance Criteria**
-Submissions will be reviewed by the organizers and accepted based on the relevance and development of their chosen topic, as well as participants’ potential to contribute to the workshop.
+Submissions will be reviewed by the organizers and accepted based on the relevance and potential to contribute to the workshop.
 Our workshop will accommodate up to 20 participants.
 At least one author of each accepted paper must attend the workshop.
-Space permitting, additional authors may be accommodated.
-Please note that workshop attendees are required to register by paying an additional workshop fee on top of the conference registration fee.
+Please note that workshop attendees are required to register for the workshop by by paying an additional workshop fee on top of the conference registration fee.
 Prior to the workshop, participants will be requested to read all accepted position papers.

 **How to Submit**
-Submissions and questions should be directed to **EMAIL TBD** on or before the submission deadline.
-Please submit your position paper in PDF format by August 31, 2018, 5pm PDT.
-Space permitting, we may consider late submissions.
+Submissions and questions should be directed to futureofworkplaces@gmail.com by the submission deadline.
+Please submit your position paper in PDF format by September 23, 2019, 5pm PDT.

 **Archival Copies**
 Submitted abstracts will be archived on the workshop’s website, but will not appear in the CSCW proceedings.
 Authors will maintain all copyright over their work.

 **Remote Attendance**
-The workshop is primarily designed and intended for participation in person.
-Yet, we will consider applications for remote attendance if you cannot attend CSCW in person due to mobility impairments, chronic health issues, temporary travel limitations, and such.
-If your application is for remote attendance, please indicate this clearly in your position paper.
+We will consider applications for remote attendance if you cannot attend CSCW in person due to mobility impairments, chronic health issues, travel limitations, etc. If your application is for remote attendance, please indicate this in the submission abstract and email.
 For general questions about telepresence opportunities at CSCW 2019, please email tele2019@cscw.acm.org.

 <a href="#top">Back to top</a>
 <div id ="participants"></div>